torressa/cspy/README.md

 - `alg.total_cost` for the accumulated cost of the path;
 - `alg.consumed_resources` for the accumulated resource usage of the path.

+I have included a few examples:

+- [`jpath`](examples/jpath) : Simple example showing the necessary graph adptations and the use of custom resource extension functions.
+- [`cgar`](examples/cgar) : Complex example use of `cspy` in a column generation example applied to the aircraft recovery problem.
+- [`vrpy`](https://github.com/Kuifje02/vrpy) : (under development) external vehicle routing framework which uses `cspy` to solve different variants of the vehicle routing problem using column generation.

-Please see the individual algorithms API Documentation for specific examples and more details:
+Please see the individual algorithms API Documentation for some toy examples and more details:

 - [Bidirectional and monodirectional algorithms](https://cspy.readthedocs.io/en/latest/api/cspy.BiDirectional.html)
 - [Heuristic Tabu Search](https://cspy.readthedocs.io/en/latest/api/cspy.Tabu.html)